- Code BIOL6142

-This course focuses on the general principles of microbiology and includes the following topics: bacterial cell structure and function; genetic systems of bacteria, bacteriophages and plasmids; microbial growth and metabolism; energy and nutrient harvesting; microorganisms and the environment; control of microorganisms; introduction to viruses; food and industrial microbiology.
+Microorganisms play a significant role in medicine, agriculture, the environment, and many facets of our daily lives.
+This course focuses on the general principles of microbiology, providing students with an understanding of the fundamental concepts of the biology of microorganisms.
+The course includes the following topics: bacterial cell structure and function; genetic systems of bacteria, bacteriophages and plasmids; microbial growth and metabolism; energy and nutrient harvesting; microorganisms and the environment; control of microorganisms; introduction to viruses; food and industrial microbiology.

-- Essay showing evidence of research skills, scientific writing, and critical understanding of major concepts (15%; LO 5, 6)
+- Essay showing evidence of research skills, scientific writing, and critical understanding of major concepts (20) [LO 5,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: